JordenRagels/liri-node-app/README.md

 Installing
 Follow the instructions in this section to get the app setup to run on your machine.

-Clone the git project to your machine (example below is using ssh)
+Clone the git project to your machine

-git clone git@github.com:chrisducey01/hey_liri.git
 Install the node module dependencies from the package.json file

 npm install